 Bart Adams: Excellent question.
 We are just starting now, we are one year, busy.
 So we want to spend a little time with our baby first.
 But we plan, we have a very international strategy and want to grow.
 We want to be a player that can compete with the companies that offer BI solutions or geospatial solutions.
 So for now, I think in the coming five to ten years, we want to grow the company, have some really nice customers, because that’s what we are focusing on now is getting traction with relevant customers to learn what’s going on in the market, what they need, what their pain points are.
 But yeah, never say never; what happens, we don’t know.
 But it’s still very early.

 GIS Cafe: What is the best way for people to find out more about xyzt.ai on the internet?

 Bart Adams: Our website is xyzt.ai.
 The X, Y, and Z stand for location, T is for time, and AI for artificial intelligence.
-So if you go there, you can find us, you can subscribe to our monthly newsletter or otherwise you can also find us on LinkedIn, where we are very active.
+So if you go there, you can find us, you can subscribe to our quarterly newsletter, or otherwise, you can also find us on LinkedIn, where we are very active.